mateusmcg/angular-table-restful/README.md

     ```

     + Controller
-        * ```shell vm.myTableConfig``` must have a changeEvent function that will be triggered for the API Pagination to work.
+        * ```vm.myTableConfig``` must have a changeEvent function that will be triggered for the API Pagination to work.
         * At the success callBack from the API call you need to treat the data, because the angular-table-restful expects to receive an Array with two more attribute (totalCount and pageNo).
-The ```shell prepareData ``` function shows how to handle the data properly.
+The ```prepareData ```function shows how to handle the data properly.
 Keep in mind that this treatment should be done by an [interceptor](https://docs.angularjs.org/api/ng/service/$http).
+        * Also you can access a lot of the table's functionalities from your controller through the ```vm.myTableConfig``` because the angular-table-restful injects methods and attributes to it, making data manipulation easy. e.g.:
+            - clearData -> Function to clear all table items.
+            - hasData -> Function that verifies if the table has items.
+            - refresh -> Function that updates the table and goes back to 1st page (triggers the changeEvent).
+            - refreshAndKeepCurrentPage -> Same as refresh but the table stays at the current page.
+            - refreshAndGoToLastPage -> Same as refresh but the table goes to the last page.
+            - predicates -> List of all the current predicates of the table.
+            - sortList -> List of all columns that are sorting the table.
+            - currentPage -> Attribute that has the currentPage of the table

+            - There are some other functionalities that will be useful to you when using the table but the most important are listed above.

     ```javascript
         angular.module("angular-table-restful-example")